11 Sights in Ankara, Turkey (with Map and Images)

 The Ulucanlar Prison Museum is a former state prison in Ankara, Turkey that was converted into a prison museum following restoration by Altındağ Municipality.
 The museum was opened in 2011.
 It is the first museum of its kind in Turkey.

-Hasan Fehmi Ataç Apartment; It is a historical apartment in the Ulus district of Altındağ.
-Located in the intersection of Anafartalar and Denizciler Street, the building is also known as the big hotel.
+Hasan Fehmi Ataç Apartments; It is a historical apartment building located in the Ulus district of Altınğ.
+The building, located at the intersection of Anafartalar and Denizciler Street, is also known as the Grand Hotel.

 Share